stevenjiansu/DSTSA/README.md

 - Model evaluation metrics: Accuracy, Confusion Matrix, and Classification Report.

 Logistic regression using 99% of the variance explained by PCA gives the best result, with 100% accuracy, which is a very good model

+This project received valuable guidance and support from ChatGPT, developed by OpenAI, in areas such as machine learning, data preprocessing, and algorithm evaluation.